JJ/hoborg/text/text.md

 were, and I unfastened it and started to move it using the box.

 The damn guy wanted no part of it.
-I pushed the forward lever several times, and it kind if shivered, but stayed theres.
-I heard the faint sound of voices and the fizzling sound of something being dropped into the see; sometimes a zing here and there, but nothing to worry about.
-So when Three-M eventually moved I just had to worry about keeping my two feet and its four wheels on deck, which was not the easiest thing on earth.
+I pushed the forward lever several times, and it kind of shivered, but stayed there.
+I heard the faint sound of voices and the fizzling sound of something being dropped into the sea; sometimes a zing here and there, but nothing to worry about since it didn't look as if it was getting closer.
+So when Three-M eventually decided to move I just had to worry about keeping my two feet and its four wheels on deck, which was not the easiest thing on earth.

-I moved to the left, which was starboard I think trying to keep the bulk of the deck cabins between us and the airship, but we were moving in fits and starts and I started to hear something clanking not so far away from me, like metal drums.
+I moved to the left, which was starboard I think, trying to keep the bulk of the deck cabins between us and the airship, a good amount of Spanish steel, but we were moving in fits and starts and I started to hear some muffled thuds not so far away from me, like metal drums covered in blankets.
 And I started to get worried, but not enough to avoid the seasickness that was growing from my belly and swelling up little by little.

 It was not helping that I was walking backwards, keeping Three-M in front of me and moving towards me.
-It didn't help that Three M was not helping.
-It moved sideways, away from the see, and kept bumping with things.
-I kept turning its head to look at the airship.
-And, I swear, I didn't touch that knob, I didn't even know which one was the one for turning the head.
+It didn't help either that Three M was not helping.
+It moved sideways, trying to keep itself away from the sea, and kept bumping with things, hatch locks and rivets and loose tools, at the same time it kept turning its head to try and look at the airship.
+And, I swear, I didn't touch the head-turning knob, I didn't even know which one was used for that, forward and turning and backwards was all I knew back then.

-And he eventually saved my life.
+So, unhelpful and all, cursing through my teeth as I was, he eventually saved my life.

 Biting the bait
 ------------------

-I was dodging bullets or rather the sound of them and meanwhile trying to move Three-M to a ramp that lead to the belly of the ship, where at least there would be a few inches of steel between us and the rest of the world.
-There was nobody else above board, since by now it was either the guys manning the gun who might be reloading now for all I knew or people who had no business being exposed to bullets, so It was weird to see some strange shapes in front of me, towards the back of the boat and right between the ramp that was my destination and myself.
+The sound of bullets hitting on us was getting too close for comfort and soon I was more intent on dodging bullets or rather the sound of them than trying to move Three-M, although I was trying to bring him to a ramp that led to the belly of the ship, where at least there would be a few inches of steel between us and the rest of the world, where all people who still had their wits about should be now, except maybe the guys manning the gun.
+But Manuel turned slightly his head to kind of look behind me and blink, buzzing at the same time.
+I turned my head to see what the hell was that about and I saw some strange shapes in the direction we were heading, towards the back of the boat and right between the ramp that was my destination and where I was standing now.
+I then turned completely, oblivious of the mech and paralyzed like the rabbit caught in front of a light.

-Those shapes developed into three guys, dressed in tights; one of them run to stern (abaft, I should say if I knew the first word about nautical terms, which I don't), gun in hand, and the other two just started to shoot.
+Those shapes revealed themselves into three guys, dressed in tights; one of them run to stern (abaft, I should say if I knew the first word about nautical terms, which I don't), gun in hand, and the other two just started to shoot.

-No, Captain, they hadn't descended from the airship, that was well and away.
-We later found that they had used the airship as a bait so that everybody got undercover and didn't see them approaching and boarding the ship from a speed boat.
-They run and looked for valuables that could be easily loaded and were on their way.
+No, Captain, they hadn't descended from the airship, that was well and away and it had stopped shooting or I wasn't hearing anything.
+We later gathered that they had used the airship as a bait so that everybody got undercover and didn't see them approaching and boarding the ship from a speed boat.
+Its intention then was run and look for valuables that could be easily loaded and get on their way.

 Except that in this occasion they had found me and Manuel.
-Either they considered Manuel a strangely shaped buoy or they chose not to do anything about him, but it was as if they just had seen me and started to shoot their guns against me.
-I couldn't do anything from the ground,  I didn't even dare to raise my head for fear it got a new hole that afforded me a change of position to the shop of horrors of the circus.
+Either they considered Manuel a strangely shaped buoy or they chose not to do anything about him, but no sooner had they spotted me they started to shoot their guns against me.
+But at the same time, Manuel had decided to move forward and pushed me aside, making me fall face first on the ground, from where I couldn't do anything,  I didn't even dare to raise my head for fear it got a new hole that afforded me a change of jobs to the shop of horrors of the circus.

 But the whole thing didn't take long.
-I heard them cursing and yelling and the sound of falling to the water.
-I then raised my head and saw Manuel was going past where the guys had stood and was slowly rolling to a halt.
+I heard them cursing and yelling and then the sound of an object falling to the water.
+I then raised my head and saw Manuel was rolling past where the guys had stood and was slowly coming to a halt.

 I really didn't find out what had happened, other that there were